communitybridge/docs/Login/Login_Signup.md

 ##  **Login with Google**

 Social login is a single sign-on for end users.
-You can use your existing login credentials from Google to log in to the LFX portal rather than creating a new CommunityBridge  account.
+You can use your existing login credentials from Google to log in to the LFX portal rather than creating a new Linux Foundations account.
 During your initial login, you enter your Google credentials to authenticate your Google account.
 Subsequent logins do not require you to enter your credentials⏤you simply click **Login with Google**.

  ##### Initial login:

 1. Go to [Linux Foundation Confluence website.](https://console.dev.itx.linuxfoundation.org/#/)
-2. On the login screen, click 'Login with Google' 3.Follow the prompts to enter your email or phone number, your password, and the verification code.
+2. On the login screen, click 'Login with Google'.
+3. Follow the prompts to enter your email or phone number, your password, and the verification code.

-   The CommunityBridge Dashboard appears.
+   The Linux Foundations' Dashboard appears.
 Your user account appears in the top-right corner and above the Navigation pane:

    ![Sign In Role](imgs/lfx-sign-in-role-identification.png)